Want to know if Product Rewards is legitimate and if it can make you money?

 So you can either buy some of the products there, review them and make money that way, or you can keep waiting until a new survey pops up for you to take.
 You will have A LOT of products to choose from to review on this site.
 Anything from health (skin, weight loss, fitness) to testing shoes, sneakers, ect…

-A link was provide to a bad survey site:
+A link inside Product Report card I was provided took me to a known (bad) survey site:

 I only noticed this when I went deeper into the site, but an ad appeared which said I could make $90 for taking surveys.
 I clicked on it and it took me to a survey page I already reviewed before called Survey Money Machine and that was one I rated very poorly.
 So if another negative can be added to Product Report Card, it’s that they advertise this sort of place.

 - Easy to figure out the members area.
 You won’t be lost.

 - Transparent survey site.
 They don’t make huge promises on how much you’ll make (because it won’t be a lot).

 - I think it’s a waste of time to spend on these survey sites.

 - Sign up process was a bit intrusive, but it turned out to be legitimate.